Colombian conflict: Role of the United States

 The United States has been heavily involved in the conflict since its beginnings, when in the early 1960s the U.S. government encouraged the Colombian military to attack leftist militias in rural Colombia.
 This was part of the U.S. fight against communism.

 In October 1959, the United States sent a "Special Survey Team", composed of counterinsurgency experts, to investigate Colombia's internal security situation.
 In February 1962, a Fort Bragg top-level U.S. Special Warfare team headed by Special Warfare Center commander General William P. Yarborough, visited Colombia for a second survey.
 In a secret supplement to his report to the Joint Chiefs of Staff, Yarborough encouraged the creation and deployment of a paramilitary force to commit sabotage and terrorist acts against communists:

 The first paramilitary groups were organized following recommendations made by U.S. military counterinsurgency advisers who were sent to Colombia during the Cold War to combat leftist political activists and armed guerrilla groups.

 One multinational corporation has also been directly tied to paramilitary death squads.
 Chiquita Brands International was fined $25 million as part of a settlement with the United States Justice Department for having ties to paramilitary groups.
 In 2016, Judge Kenneth Marra of the Southern District of Florida ruled in favor of allowing Colombians to sue former Chiquita Brand International executives for the company's funding of the outlawed right-wing paramilitary organization that murdered their family members.
 He stated in his decision that "'profits took priority over basic human welfare' in the banana company executives' decision to finance the illegal death squads, despite knowing that this would advance the paramilitaries' murderous campaign."

 In December 2013, The Washington Post revealed a covert CIA program, started in the early 2000s, which provides the Colombian government with intelligence and GPS guidance systems for smart bombs.

 As of August 2004, the US had spent $3 billion in Colombia, more than 75% of it on military aid.
-Before the Iraq war, Colombia was the third largest recipient of US aid only after Egypt and Israel, and the U.S. has 400 military personnel and 400 civilian contractors in Colombia.
-Currently, however, Colombia is not a top recipient of U.S. aid; while it was under the first five years of the Plan Colombia, Colombia today no longer ranks among the top ten.
+Before the Iraq War, Colombia was the third largest recipient of US aid only after Egypt and Israel, and the U.S. has 400 military personnel and 400 civilian contractors in Colombia.
+Currently, however, Colombia is not a top recipient of U.S. aid, though it was under the first five years of the Plan Colombia.

 In March 2015, it was revealed DEA agents were participating in drug cartel-funded sex parties with prostitutes.
 Agents were provided with expensive gifts, weapons and money from drug cartel members.
-The head of the US Drug Enforcement Administration, Michele Leonhart announced her retirement.
-Leonhart's tenure as DEA Administrator was marked with controversy and scandals including a prostitution scandal.
+As a result, the head of the US Drug Enforcement Administration, Michele Leonhart, announced her retirement.